xVinnie/Ping-Remover-Master/README.md

 # Ping-Remover
-An SP but without the desync/ghosting.
+A new SP with a new algorithm to stop any desync/ghosting.

+Supports all classes, races.